Sam Harris is wrong about science and morality

 What this boils down to, then, is that given a certain philosophical value, premise, or starting-point, science can feed us relevant facts in our sorting-out of how to live.
 Ok, but so what?
 That’s just what science has always been able to do.
 This is just secular moral philosophy, minding the facts.

 Maybe.
 But if this is what Harris wants to say, the examples he comes up with are weak.
 Such as?
 How about the Taliban.
 Harris says that according to science, the Taliban’s treatment of woman (enforced burqa-wearing, etc.) is objectively morally wrong.
 Why?
-Because enforced burqa-wearing is not conducive to the well-being of conscious creatures, namely the conscious creatures forced to wear burqas.
+Because enforced burqa-wearing (etc.) is not conducive to the well-being of conscious creatures, namely the conscious creatures forced to wear burqas.

-I hope you’ll agree that we didn’t need science to tell us that hurting women in this way is bad (or at least problematic in a number of different ways): common sense, or, better, secular moral philosophy, will do just fine.
+I hope you’ll agree that we didn’t need science to tell us that treating women in this way is bad (or at least seriously problematic in a number of different ways): common sense, or, better, secular moral philosophy, will do just fine.
 And if someone disagrees, say, the Taliban, intoning “but science says you’re mistaken” will do little to change their minds.
 What Harris is doing is trying to hijack the prestige and “objectivity” of the scientific enterprise to label the behavior of certain groups as categorically WRONG.

 In philosophy, of course, there’s a big debate about whether certain moral systems are better than others, or whether, indeed, there are “objective” moral facts at all.
 This has been going on for a few hundred years.
 By asserting that all we need to know about morality is that utilitarianism is correct, and that, further, there are strict facts about what sorts of things maximize utils, Harris adds nothing to the debate.
 He just sidesteps it.